dmorse/pscfpp/README.md

 or PS-FTS calculation normally contains a command to read an input file that contains an initial set of monomer chemical potential fields.
-This initial state may be used in SCFT as an initial guess for an iterative SCFT solver, or in PS-FTS as the first state of a Markov chain.
+This initial state may be used in SCFT as an initial guess for an iterative SCFT solver, or in PS-FTS as the first state of a Markov sequence.
 A command file for either an SCFT or FTS calculation also often contains commands to output final chemical potential and monomer concentration fields to output files (i.e., either a converged solution for a SCFT